U.S. indicts hackers in biggest cyber fraud case in history

 | NEWARK, N.J./BOSTON

-NEWARK, N.J./BOSTON Federal prosecutors said on Thursday they have charged five men responsible for a hacking and credit card fraud spree that cost companies more $300 million (195 million pounds) and two of the suspects are in custody, in the biggest cyber crime case filed in U.S. history.
+NEWARK, N.J./BOSTON Federal prosecutors said on Thursday they have charged five men responsible for a hacking and credit card fraud spree that cost companies more $300 million and two of the suspects are in custody, in the biggest cyber crime case filed in U.S. history.

 They also disclosed a new security breach against Nasdaq, though they provided few details about the attack.